Ex-sheriff, facing life for rapes, pleads guilty to bribery - NewsBreak

 Federal prosecutors dropped 15 other charges when Strain pleaded guilty to a single count of bribery involving federal funds.
 Strain used his authority as sheriff to try to steer profits from a $1 million work-release contract to himself, his family and two of his top deputies.

-Judge Jane Triche Milazzo can also order Strain to pay restitution when she sentences him, the plea agreement noted.
+Judge Jane Triche Milazzo also ordered Strain to pay restitution, the plea agreement noted.

 Loyola Law Professor Dane Ciolino told WWL-TV that he wasn't surprised by the plea agreement, since Strain faces mandatory life sentences in the state case.